DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/non-uk-qualifications.md

 If you haven’t passed an English language test like this, or do not have qualifications in maths or science which are the same standard as grade 4 GCSE, some teacher training providers will let you sit tests in these subjects.
 It’s best to contact them to ask about their policy before you apply.

-## If you do not have a university degree
+## If you do not have a bachelor's degree

 If you do not have a degree, you can apply to study a 3 to 4 year [undergraduate course in England](https://www.ucas.com/postgraduate/teacher-training/applying-teacher-training/find-teacher-training-programmes) which combines a teaching degree with [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts).
 When you complete your studies, you’ll be able to apply for jobs as a teacher in England.